Photocatalysis: Types of photocatalysis

-In homogeneous photocatalysis, the reactants and the photocatalysts exist in the same phase.
-A intensively studied theme in homogeneous photocatalysis involves the destruction of ozone:

 Heterogeneous photocatalysis

 In heterogeneous catalysis the catalyst is in a different phase from the reactants.
 Heterogeneous photocatalysis is a discipline which includes a large variety of reactions: mild or total oxidations, dehydrogenation, hydrogen transfer, 18O2–16O2 and deuterium-alkane isotopic exchange, metal deposition, water detoxification, and gaseous pollutant removal.

 Most heterogeneous photocatalysts are transition metal oxides and semiconductors.
 Unlike metals, which have a continuum of electronic states, semiconductors possess a void energy region where no energy levels are available to promote recombination of an electron and hole produced by photoactivation in the solid.
-The void region of energy, which extends from the top of the filled valence band to the bottom of the vacant conduction band, is called the band gap.
-When a photon with energy equal to or greater than the material's band gap is absorbed by the semiconductor, an electron is excited from the valence band to the conduction band, generating a hole in the valence band.
-Such a photogenerated electron-hole pair is termed an exciton.
+The difference in energy between the filled valence band and the empty conduction band in the MO diagram of a semiconductor is the band gap.
+When the semiconductor absorbs a photon with energy equal to or greater than the material's band gap, an electron excites from the valence band to the conduction band, generating an electron hole in the valence band.
+This electron-hole pair is an exciton.
 The excited electron and hole can recombine and release the energy gained from the excitation of the electron as heat.
-Such exciton recombination is undesirable and higher levels cost efficieny.
+Such exciton recombination is undesirable and higher levels cost efficiency.
 Efforts to develop functional photocatalysts often emphasize extending exciton lifetime, improving electron-hole separation using diverse approaches that may rely on structural features such as phase hetero-junctions (e.g. anatase-rutile interfaces), noble-metal nanoparticles, silicon nanowires and substitutional cation doping.
 The ultimate goal of photocatalyst design is to facilitate reactions of the excited electrons with oxidants to produce reduced products, and/or reactions of the generated holes with reductants to produce oxidized products.
-Due to the generation of positive holes and excited electrons, oxidation-reduction reactions take place at the surface of semiconductors irradiated with light.
+Due to the generation of positive holes (h+) and excited electrons (e−), oxidation-reduction reactions take place at the surface of semiconductors irradiated with light.

 In one mechanism of the oxidative reaction, holes react with the moisture present on the surface and produce a hydroxyl radical.
-The reaction starts by photo-induced exciton generation in the metal oxide (MO) surface:
+The reaction starts by photo-induced exciton generation in the metal oxide (MO) surface by photon (hv) absorption: